esyede/rakit/packages/docs/data/session/usage.md

 Session provides a way to store user data between HTTP requests.
 Rakit provides a clean and consistent API for accessing various session backend drivers.

-Sessions in Rakit will automatically start when the application is first run, so you don't need to worry about starting sessions manually.
+Sessions in Rakit will automatically start on every web request when a session driver is configured (except for routes listed in the `'stateless'` session option), so you don't need to worry about starting sessions manually.

 **Check if session has started:**